-Ensure the orange flex cable is fully seated as shown at left.
+Ensure the orange flex cable is fully seated as shown on the left.
 Lock the flex cable by pushing down on the two brown tabs.

 Solder the Battery

-Solder the wire coming from the L to location shown by the green dot.
-Notice the red filled rectangles at left.
-These are a keep out zones for the wire routing!
+Solder the wire coming from the L to the location shown by the green dot.
+Notice the red-filled rectangles at left.
+These are keep-out zones for the wire routing!

 Solder the L and R Wires

-Solder the wire coming from the R to location shown by the green dot.
-Notice the red filled rectangles shown at left.
-These are a keep out zones for the wire routing!
+Solder the wire coming from the R to the location shown by the green dot.
+Notice the red-filled rectangles shown at left.
+These are keep-out zones for the wire routing!

 Power Circuit Overview

-Next is to solder the battery, diode and power board.
-At left is a general diagram.
+Next is to solder the battery, diode, and power board.
+At the left is a general diagram.
 Note the orientation of the diode.
 Detailed steps to follow.